-- Miss Nikki Armstrong (Staff)
+- Mrs Nikki Moon (Staff)

-- Mr Tony Pye (Headteacher)
+- Mr Tony Pye (Head of School)

 Foundation members are appointed by the Diocese of Leeds following recommendation from the parish priest.
 Staff members are appointed through a process of election by the staff of the academy and parent members are appointed by election by the parents of the students at the academy.
 The Foundation Priest maintains their post for a fixed term and the Headteacher maintains their post for as long as they are in role

 If you need to contact a member of the Academy Council this can be done via the school office or email.
 Our address is email@example.com.